cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 + An application must connect to the Secretless Broker without SSL, though the actual connection between the Secretless Broker and the target service can leverage SSL.
 To achieve this we append the query parameters `sslmode=disable` to the connection string, which prevents the PostgresSQL driver from using SSL mode with the Secretless Broker.
 + The Secretless Broker respects the parameters specified in the database connections string.

 You will now add the application container definition to the application deployment manifest.
 The application takes configuration from environment variables.
-Set the `$DB_URL` environment variable to `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.
+Set the `DB_URL` environment variable to `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.

 Add the application container to the base manifest: